Know Your House Styles: America’s Signature Types of Residential Architecture

-Among the earliest and most common building types, this house is characterized by its one-story eaves and front five-bay central entry plan.
+Among the earliest and most common building types, the Cape Cod-style home is characterized by its one-story eaves and front five-bay central entry plan.
 Typically these houses are two rooms deep, sometimes with a series of smaller rooms along the back.
 Original Capes had massive central chimneys.
 Roofs are usually low to moderately pitched, beginning just above windows.
 Variations may include half plans (three bays wide with the door placed far left or far right) or three-quarter plans (four bays wide with the door in the third or four bay).
 Early Capes required significant labor and hand tooling of materials, so these homes were characteristically modest in interior space.
 Their low ceilings and few rooms, however, made them easier to heat.
 Dormers are commonly added to increase space.

 Similar to the Cape Cod, the Classic Cottage has a slightly higher eaves-front wall that can accommodate small windows in the upstairs knee wall.
 Roofs are proportionately shallower.
 Chimneys may appear in the middle or at either end.
 Windows are usually multi-paned double-hung sash, while the main entry is centrally located.
 This evolution of the basic Cape came when builders learned that a minor modification brought more usable space and light to the upper floor, increasing space and utility.